apioo/fusio/README.md

   Choose as account type "Administrator".
 * __Install backend app__
   To manage your API through an admin panel you need to install the backend app.
-  Teh app can be installed with the following command `php bin/fusio marketplace:install fusio`
+  The app can be installed with the following command `php bin/fusio marketplace:install fusio`

 You can verify the installation by visiting the `FUSIO_URL` with a browser.
 You should see an API response that the installation was successful.